-- A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets. - D. Manufacturer, Color, Style, Per Interior Design Sheet Schedules.
-Or as selected by Architect
+- A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets.

 A. ANSI A117.1 - Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People.

 1.04 OPERATION AND MAINTENANCE DATA